istio/istio.io/content/docs/setup/kubernetes/mesh-expansion.md

 ### Preparing the Kubernetes cluster for expansion

 *   Setup Internal Load Balancers (ILBs) for Kube DNS, Pilot, Mixer and Citadel.
 This step is specific to each cloud provider, so you may need to edit annotations.
-You can use an ILB based on keepalived at [here](https://github.com/gyliu513/work/tree/master/k8s/charts/keepalived) for demo or test in case where the cloud provider or private cloud (for example IBM Cloud Private) doesn't have load balancer service support out of box.
+You can use an ILB based on Keepalived at [here](https://github.com/gyliu513/work/tree/master/k8s/charts/keepalived) for demo or test in case where the cloud provider or private cloud (for example IBM Cloud Private) doesn't have load balancer service support out of box.